Monday, February 4, 2013

 Air Force One

-Theodore Roosevelt became the first president to fly in an aircraft on 11 October 1910.
-At the time, he was no longer in office, having been succeeded by William Howard Taft.
-However, prior to World War II, overseas and cross-country presidential travel was rare.
-Lack of wireless telecommunication and quick transportation made long-distance travel impractical, as it took up much time and isolated the president from events in Washington, D.C.
+Theodore Roosevelt became the first U.S. president to fly in an aircraft on October 11, 1910, though he was no longer in office at the time, having been succeeded by William Howard Taft.
+Before World War II, presidential travel across the country or overseas was uncommon due to the lack of wireless communication and fast transportation.
+Such journeys were time-consuming and left the president disconnected from events in Washington, D.C.

 A Pan American World Airways Boeing 314 Clipper